Jamie Wallace

 Professional Experience

-Jamie Wallace is Manager of Evaluation and Data Collection in the Education Department’s Research and Evaluation Group at The American Museum of Natural History.
+Jamie Wallace is Senior Education Researcher in the Education Department’s Research and Evaluation Group at The American Museum of Natural History.
 She is part of the research and evaluation team for the Museum’s MAT teacher residency program and works on multiple evaluation and research studies across education programs and exhibitions.
 Some of her current research projects focus on studying culturally responsive science education and conceptions of mentoring practice.
 Her background is in cultural and material anthropology and museum studies.
 She has worked at AMNH for more than 10 years and has worked as a researcher, evaluator, and teacher in schools and informal learning environments in the United States and internationally.

 Selected Publications and Presentations